Wildlife-Systems/sensor-control/README.md

 The `sensor-onboard` script installed with this package provides a reference implementation in bash using the `jq` command to process JSON.

 There are no restrictons on the scripting/programming language(s) that may be used, however it should be kept in mind that the scripts will likely be running on connected, autonomous nodes.
-For this reason it is reccomeneded that minimising the installation of additional packages, and the nuber of scripting environments overall, should be priorities (there is a reason that `sensor-onboard` is written in bash).
+For this reason it is reccomeneded that minimising the installation of additional packages, and the number of scripting environments overall, should be priorities (there is a reason that `sensor-onboard` is written in bash).

 ## Development
 * Development of this script was done as part of the Urban Nature Project at the Natural History Museum, London.